LeonidasKyrkos/teaching_frontend/sessions/1/document.md

 </html>
 ```

 If you open the assets folder in this file's directory you will find a file called Hello_world.html.
 Double click it to see the above HTML rendered in your default browser.
-Really, for the short term, you only need to care about the things inside the body tag.
+For the short term, you only need to care about the things inside the body tag.
 Everything in the head tag will be meta data or resource related (JS/CSS/favicon).
-Meta data is important to a website because it describes what your website does, much the same way HTML tags define what the content does.
+Meta data is important to a website because it describes what your website is, much the same way HTML tags define what the content is.
 But we can worry about that when we're actually able to build a website that people would like to visit.

 Here's a list of HTML tags that you want to be at least casually familiar with: